erlandbo/TDT4290/README.md

 [Read more on ResNet](./models/resnet/README.MD)

-### Classical ML - Mel Coeffisients
+### Classical ML - Mel Coefficients
-This model uses a classical ML approach for regression on audio files by extracting features like mel coeffisients on audio files with length of 2 seconds.
+This model uses a classical ML approach for regression on audio files by extracting features like mel coefficients on audio files with length of 2 seconds.

 [Read more on MEL Coef](./models/mel_coef/README.MD)